-An additional location of the Mesa Grill has recently opened at Caesar's in Las Vegas; Bobby Flay Steak is opening this summer in Atlantic City at the Borgata Casino; and Bar Americain, an American brasserie, opens in August in NYC.
+As of 2011, an additional location of the Mesa Grill has opened at Caesar's in Las Vegas; Bobby Flay Steak is opening summer 2011 in Atlantic City at the Borgata Casino; and Bar Americain, an American brasserie, opens in August 2011 in NYC.
 In his spare time, Bobby has written six cookbooks, is the food correspondent for The Early Show on CBS, and is a judge for The Next Food Network Star.
-He will once again compete on Iron Chef America and culinary buzz is that he will be hosting a new show on the Food Network later in the year.
+He plans to once again compete on Iron Chef America, and culinary buzz is that he may be hosting a new show on the Food Network later in the year.

 Name: Robert William Flay

 First Job: Cooked at Joe Allen restaurant at 17 years old